Frederick Morton Radcliffe: Family life

-He married Margaret (Maggie), daughter of Alfred Horsfall, and Rebecca Miles Horsfall (nee Postlethwaite) on 23 April 1885 at St Peter's Parish Church, Formby.
-They had five children, four daughters, Olive, Margery, Phyllis and Mary, and one son David who was killed whilst serving in the First World War at Arras, in France in March 1916.
+He married Margaret (Maggie), daughter of Alfred Horsfall, and Rebecca Miles Horsfall (née Postlethwaite) on 23 April 1885 at St Peter's Parish Church, Formby.
+They had five children, four daughters, Olive, Margery, Phyllis and Mary, and one son David who was killed whilst serving in World War I at Arras, in France in March 1916.
 There is a memorial window in Liverpool Anglican Cathedral in memory of David Radcliffe and his grandfather and namesake, Sir David Radcliffe, and former mayor of Liverpool.

 Liverpool Cathedral

 Radcliffe was involved with the cathedral from its inception.
-In 1901 he was a founding member of the Executive Committee and was joint Honorary treasurer with Sir Arthur Stanley.
-Radcliffe succeeded Sir William Bower Forwood as Chairman of the committee in 1913, and held the post until he resigned because of illhealth in 1934.
-But he continued to be invloved with the building works after he had moved south.
+In 1901 he was a founding member of the executive committee and was joint honorary treasurer with Sir Arthur Stanley.
+Radcliffe succeeded Sir William Bower Forwood as chairman of the committee in 1913, and held the post until he resigned because of ill health in 1934.
+But he continued to be involved with the building works after he had moved south.
 Radcliffe supported the selection of Giles Gilbert Scott as architect of the new cathedral.
 They had family holidays together.
-In 1924 King George and Queen Mary attendend the consecration ceremony of the cathderal and Radcliffe was present in his capacity as Chair of the Executive Committee.
-Radcliffe was also chair of the stained glass committee, and in 1925 he formed The Builders, the forerunner of the Friends of the Cathedral.
+In 1924 King George and Queen Mary attended the consecration ceremony of the cathedral and Radcliffe was present in his capacity as chair of the executive committee.
+Radcliffe was also chair of the stained glass committee, and in 1925 he formed The Builders, the forerunner of the Friends of the cathedral.
 He donated over 900 liturgical books and manuscripts which were held in the cathedral in the Radcliffe Library, and which are now archived at Liverpool Hope University.